Throughout the game, you'll receive various espers as you beat things up. You can also gain espers through side-quests and/or

 Where: Zertinan Caves

-any reflected character.
-She may cast level 2 sleep, which can suck if your party are all the same even level (48 -
+Curaja (or Cura if you don't have Curaja yet) on Ally with status=reflect.
+She may cast level 2 sleep, which can suck if your party are all the same even level,

 When you've defeated her, be sure to head WEST to get out.
 There's a secret exit here to the Garamsyth